smyja/blackmaria/README.md

 Black Maria is a Python library for web scraping any webpage using natural language.

 ### How to use Black Maria?
-Black Maria uses guardrails https://github.com/ShreyaR/guardrails.
+Black Maria uses [guardrails](https://github.com/ShreyaR/guardrails).
 Guardrails are a set of instructions that tell the LLM what the output should look like.

 ```python
 from blackmaria import maria